warrendeleon/rn-warrendeleon/docs/planning/TEMPLATE.md

 - **Impact**: Low-Medium
 - **Description**: Advanced React patterns (memo, useCallback) might confuse new team members unfamiliar with performance optimization
 - **Mitigation Strategy**:
-  - Add comprehensive code comments explaining why optimization is used
+  - Add detailed code comments explaining why optimization is used
   - Update CONTRIBUTING.md with memoization patterns and when to use them
   - Include examples in documentation
   - Conduct team knowledge-sharing session